Samsul Hadi: Regent

 During his tenure, he initiated a tourism project in which the government created a replica of a Majapahit-era explorer ship, meant to undergo an expedition to promote the regency.
 However, the ship sank.
 He also enacted policies to promote local culture, namely the Osing identity and language.
 Under his term, the construction of Blimbingsari Airport was initiated.

 He failed to secure party support to run in the 2005 regency election, namely due to a split in the National Awakening Party, the largest party within Banyuwangi's local legislature.
-The split was exarcebated by a national-level dispute in leadership between former president Abdurrahman Wahid and his nephew Muhaimin Iskandar, with Wahid threatening for PKB to boycott the election if the General Elections Commission did not accept Samsul as the party's candidate.
+The split was exacerbated by a national-level dispute in leadership between former president Abdurrahman Wahid and his nephew Muhaimin Iskandar, with Wahid threatening for PKB to boycott the election if the General Elections Commission did not accept Samsul as the party's candidate.
 Samsul's protesters also held protests at KPU's local offices and Samsul had threatened to withhold election funding from the municipal budget.
 His candidacy remained failed, however, and Ratna Ani Lestari was elected to succeed him.